zlyreed/TIRED/Leg fatigue/Matlab/README.md

     - Run "\Matlab_batch\processCSV_total.m" carefully
 	  - save separate csv files for EMG, force/event, and acceleration, respectively.
 	  - make sure change file/selected functions accordingly, before run "processCSV_total.m": such as commentting out "saveAllEMGMat", "saveAllForceEventMat", or "saveAllAccelerationMat" correspondingly (save different type of data one by one).

+- Obtain maximum exertion force level **(MVC100_cell)**
+  - Input the corresponding MVC100 trial informtion into "LegFatigueTesting_RPE_recording.xlsx" (at least fill the file name for each Vicon trial)
+  - Make sure all the MVC100 trials have been processed in the previous step (i.e., their .mat files are available)
+  - Run [MVC_data.m](MVC_data.m) (make sure input correct "totalTest" number),which calls two functions (getTimeStampsofEvents.m and getMostConsistent.m) from "funtions" folder--> output **"MVC100_cell.mat"** (use this one: for each trial, use the max average Force in a moving 1-second window, and average the max values if there are two trials) and "MVC100_cell_absoluteMax.mat" (pick the larger one between two trials)

+**3. Process Noraxon data**
-- From Noraxon (The .mat files can be exported directly from Noraxon software)
+  - The .mat files can be exported directly from Noraxon software:
     - EMG
     - Biomonitor Data

-- From Nonion (Oximeter)
+**4. Process Nonion (Oximeter)**
   - Event (manually input)
   - NIRS reading

-**3. Obtain maximum exertion force level (MVC100_cell)**
- - Input the corresponding MVC100 trial informtion into "LegFatigueTesting_RPE_recording.xlsx" (at least fill the file name for each Vicon trial)
- - Make sure all the MVC100 trials have been processed in the previous step (i.e., their .mat files are available)
- - Run [MVC_data.m](MVC_data.m) (make sure input correct "totalTest" number),which calls two functions (getTimeStampsofEvents.m and getMostConsistent.m) from "funtions" folder--> output **"MVC100_cell.mat"** (use this one: for each trial, use the max average Force in a moving 1-second window, and average the max values if there are two trials) and "MVC100_cell_absoluteMax.mat" (pick the larger one between two trials)